jonnycrunch/ipid/README.md

 ## Using IPNS ##

-# to add a DID document to IPNS, publish it to your peer id
+To add a DID document to IPNS, publish it to your peer id

 >$ echo "< DID Document text >" | ipfs add
 >$ <HASH>